‘The narrative related to economics is, I think, very well understood even by the common man’– Nirmala Sitharaman, Finance Minister of India

 Economists believe that another reason for the unemployment worries stems from the GST compliance by the organized sector, which has boosted digital transactions.

 The lack of its adoption by the unorganized sector has resulted in significant business loss.
-However, it must be remembered that for all-round economic development, it is preferable for majority business entities to be participants of the organized sector.
+However, it must be remembered that for all-around economic development, it is preferable for the majority of business entities to be participants in the organized sector.

 Thus, the Government should provide an incentive to encourage the unorganized sector to enter the mainstream and reap the benefits.